lwade/euca-wiki/Storage.md

 Eucalyptus implement the S3 and EC2 API: more about these storages can be found at http://aws.amazon.com/ebs/ and http://aws.amazon.com/s3/.

-The Eucalyptus component **Walrus** implements Buckets (sometimes mispelled bukkits within Eucalyptus), that is the S3 interface.
+The Eucalyptus component **Walrus** implements Buckets (sometimes intentionally misspelled bukkits within Eucalyptus--just Google for Walrus bukkits and you'll see why), that is the S3 interface.
 S3 implements a simple get/put interface: there are quite a few commands/programs that can be used with Walrus (check out http://www.eucalyptus.com/eucalyptus-cloud/tools/s3 for a sample of